Atia-Farha/Clock/README.md

-# Analog Clock Website
+# Clock Website

-A sleek and modern analog clock website featuring both analog and digital displays, with timezone and date information.
+A sleek and modern clock website featuring both analog and digital displays, with timezone and date information.
 The clock dynamically updates in real time, making it a functional and elegantly designed clock that provides a seamless experience for users.

 ## Table of Contents